spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/deploy-vm-from-template.md

    :::info

    You can change the memory and CPU values after the VM is deployed.
-By default, the Hotplug feature is enabled for both [memory](https://kubevirt.io/user-guide/compute/memory_hotplug/#memory-hotplug-in-action) and [CPU](https://kubevirt.io/user-guide/compute/cpu_hotplug/), allowing changes to be applied without rebooting the VM through live migration.
+By default, the hotplug feature is enabled for both [memory](https://kubevirt.io/user-guide/compute/memory_hotplug/#memory-hotplug-in-action) and [CPU](https://kubevirt.io/user-guide/compute/cpu_hotplug/), allowing changes to be applied without rebooting the VM through live migration.